History of Suresnes: Restoration

 On the night of October 31 to November 1, 1824, the Saint-Leufroy church was the victim of a burglary, with thieves breaking into the tabernacle and scattering the hosts.
 On November 7, the Archbishop of Paris, Hyacinthe-Louis de Quélen, came in person to Suresnes to attend an expiatory ceremony.
 In 1827, two new bells were inaugurated.

-Following complaints from residents in 1823 about stagnant water escaping from the laundries, the commune decided to create a small stream 1.33 m wide to drain off the water, as it could not afford to redo the disjointed cobblestones in the roadway.
-In 1825, the municipality decided for the first time that the mud and garbage invading the street would be removed every Sunday and on public holidays.
+Following complaints from residents in 1823 about stagnant water escaping from the laundries, the commune decided to create a small stream, 1.33 m wide, to drain the water, as it could not afford to redo the disjointed cobblestones in the roadway.
+In 1825, the municipality decided for the first time to have the mud and garbage invading the streets removed every Sunday and on public holidays.
 However, the streets continued to suffer from storms, with rain pouring down from Mont Valérien in torrents, turning the heart of the village into a swamp.

 In April 1828, the Suresnes fire department was created, financed by a subscription involving the Princess de Vaudémont, the Vicomtesse de Laval, and Salomon de Rothschild (who lived mainly in Paris, Rue Laffitte, and had bought the Duc de Chaulnes' former property in Suresnes).
 Following a series of difficulties, it was dissolved in 1831, but the pump continued to be maintained.